smilies-polito/Spiker/README.md

 # TODO
-1) Find a way to make the network learn.
-At the moment I want to use STDP but let's see.
-Once the network is able to learn it can be tested in python before starting to develop the VHDL structure.
-2) Find an encoding/decoding method in order to be able to use real data in input and to use the net to classificate them for example.
+1) Simplify Peter U. Diehl model in order to make it suitable for an HW implementation.
+2) Convert the algorithm in a custom python implementation.
+3) Reduce accuracy of the model and analyze the impact on the performances.
-3) If the obtained results are reasonable implement the developed model in VHDL. here I want to develop two types of circuit in parallel, one with full resources, simpler from a control point of view; the other with limited resources.
+4) Implement the developed model in VHDL.
+Here I want to develop two types of circuit in parallel, one with full resources, simpler from a control point of view; the other with limited resources.
 These two models at the end will be used to create the circuit basing on the requests made by the user.
-4) Test the developed neuron on the FPGA, evaluate the performances and the required resources in order to have an idea of the maximum reachable dimensions of the network.
+5) Test the developed neuron on the FPGA, evaluate the performances and the required resources in order to have an idea of the maximum reachable dimensions of the network.
-5) Write the linux driver in order to be able to test, evaluate and use the developed structure.
+6) Write the linux driver in order to be able to test, evaluate and use the developed structure.
-6) Write a complete python program that, provided the characteristics of the network, creates the accelerator and interacts with it.
+7) Write a complete python program that, provided the characteristics of the network, creates the accelerator and interacts with it.